 To stop the capture, press the back button.

-(Sometimes, the Flipper loves capturing frames so much that it doesn’t want to stop; if this happens, hard reset the Flipper Zero, press the reset button on the Wi-Fi dev board, and repeat Step 5.
+Sometimes, the Flipper loves capturing frames so much that it doesn’t want to stop; if this happens, hard reset the Flipper Zero, press the reset button on the Wi-Fi dev board, and repeat Step 5.

 Step 6: Accessing and Downloading the Capture File